MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 With the capability to build a portal in Power Apps, you can create a website for external and internal users enabling them to interact with data stored in Common Data Service.

-These are some benefits of creating a portal:
+Some of the benefits of creating a Power Apps portal:

 - Because the data is stored in Common Data Service, you don't need to create a connection from Power Apps as you do with data sources such as SharePoint, model-driven apps in Dynamics 365, or Salesforce.
-You need only to specify the entities that you want to show or manage in the portal.
+You only need to specify the entities that you want to show or manage in the portal.

 - You can design the portal through the WYSIWYG Power Apps portals Studio by adding and configuring components on the webpages.